 Alternative materials and designs of dental implants have been around for over one hundred years.
 However the current explosion of implants has come about since the discovery of titanium and the ability of bone to grown against a titanium surface in the 1950’s.
-Today there are well over 500 implant companies worldwide with well over ten million dental implants being placed each year.
-In 2006 statistics ~8 million implants were placed in the United States alone (https://www.aaid.com/about/Press_Room/Dental_Implants_FAQ.html).
+Today there are well over 500 implant companies worldwide with well over ten million dental implants placed each year.
+In 2006 statistics ~8 million implants were placed in the United States alone.
+Learn more about the history of dental implants here.

-Dental implants are permanent, unlike dentures, and they last longer than dental bridges.
+There are several benefits of dental implants.
+Dental implants are permanent, unlike dentures, and we are seeing results that they last longer than dental bridges.
 Dental implants let a patient experience all of the benefits of natural teeth.
 You can eat the foods that you enjoy again and will not have to worry about hiding a gap in your smile.
 Whatever the case of tooth loss, dental implants are the most effective way to regain the use of your full set of teeth.

 Types of Dental Implants

 When you are looking into getting dental implants, it is important to know the different kinds of implants that are offered.
 There are three main styles of dental implants.
 They are named after the specific parts of the jaw bone that they connect to.

 These are the most common forms of dental implants.
 Endosteal means the implant gets placed within the bone.
 Endosteal implants are the classic implants that have a screw-like appearance.
 They are screwed directly into your jaw which gives them their initial stability.
 Over the next 4-6 months, your jaw slowly fuses to the implant as the bone heals.
 An artificial tooth attaches at the ends of these implants after the gums heal.

 2. Subperiosteal Implants